ironcarocto/controller_ironcar_octonomous/tests/adr/adr0001_setup_py_packaging.rst

 *******************

 * Requirement 1 : controller_ironcar code is embedded in the source distribution
-* Requirement 2 : default autopilot is available in the source distribution

 As user, I can setup the application with the command :